sentioxyz/docs/docs/How-to Guides (by examples)/working-with-different-chains/sui.md

 You may also want to carefully tune the two time intervals for better indexing performance

-* **Watching time interval**: how often the handler is trigger in watching state
+* **Watching time interval**: how often the handler is trigger by default
-* **Backfill time interval**: how often the handler is trigger during processor backfill, you may want to set this a larger number
+* **Backfill time interval**: how often the handler is trigger during processor backfill, you may want to set this a larger number, especially if the object has very long history

 ### Address processor